Pasta Fagioli Recipe

 - freshly chopped parsley for garnish

 - Brown ground beef in stockpot set over medium heat, stirring frequently until cooked throughout, about 5 minutes.
 Drain away any drippings from the beef and stir in the onions, carrots, and celery and cook until just tender, about 3 minutes.
 Stir in the garlic and reduce the heat to low.
 Stir in the stock, tomatoes, tomato sauce, basil, oregano, thyme, salt and pepper.
-Bring to a boil and stir in the ditalini, along with the bean and their liquid.
+Bring to a boil and stir in the ditalini, along with the beans and their liquid.
 Reduce the heat to medium and cook until the vegetables are tender and the pasta is al dente, about 10 minutes.

 - Serve warm with grated Parmesan cheese and parsley, optional.

 For a vegetarian version of this soup, simply omit the ground beef and use vegetable stock.
+Vegan:

-For a vegan version of this soup, simply omit the ground beef, use vegetable stock, and omit the Parmesan as garnish
+For a vegan version of this soup, simply omit the ground beef, use vegetable stock, and omit the Parmesan as garnish Make-Ahead:

 Allow soup to cool.
 Place into the refrigerator in an airtight container and store for up to 5 days.
+Freezer Friendly:

 Allow soup to cool.
 Place into freezer-safe container and store for up to 3 months.
 To reheat, allow to thaw in the refrigerator overnight and reheat over medium-low heat on the stovetop until heated throughout, about 15 minutes.